Editorial Standards

 - Splitting wages but not withholding If Box 1 is split, Box 2 should move in lockstep.
 Inconsistent splits cause refund and balance errors, and matching issues.

 - Treating sole proprietorship SE tax as 50,50 Do not split self‑employment tax for a sole proprietorship.
-The operator pays 100% of SE tax.
+The operator pays 100% of SE tax (this is the spouse rule under IRC 1402(a)(5); for RDPs in CA, NV, or WA, SE income IS split for SE tax purposes per Pub.
+555).

 - Missing attachment on one spouse’s return Each spouse or partner attaches a copy.
 If you forget one, the IRS can question the allocation and delay processing.